-When surveyed, 77% of respondents ranked this as an important factor in their job satisfaction.
+When surveyed, 81% of respondents ranked income potential as an important factor in their job satisfaction.
 In real estate, there’s no cap on your income.
 If you facilitate large transactions or have a higher volume of transactions there’s potential to earn more and more.
 Top-earning real estate agents have similar strategies to earn more money than their competitors.

 4. Being their own boss

 Not having to answer to anyone else can be freeing for many workers.
-In our survey, 74% of respondents said this was important to their job satisfaction.
+In our survey, 73% of respondents said this was important to their job satisfaction.
 When you work in real estate you’re in business for yourself.
-You make decisions on how to operate your business, when to work and what clients and vendors you’ll work with.
+You make decisions on how to operate your business, when to work, and what clients and vendors you’ll work with.

 5. The fast pace of work